Analysis of Evolving Cortical Neuronal Networks Using Visual Informatics: Introduction

 Given these limitations, there is a clear need for dimensionality reduction methods that balance the preservation of both local and global structures, facilitating the retention of information across time and stimuli.
-To address this gap, we employ \textit{Minimum-Distortion Embedding} (MDE) \cite{bǎdoiu2005low, fomin2011exact, agrawal2021minimum}, which we further adapt for exploratory analysis of neuronal activity data.
-A key aspect of our approach is the careful selection of the metric used to evaluate distances between data points, which significantly influences the quality of the resulting embeddings.
+To address this gap, we employ \textit{Minimum-Distortion Embedding} (MDE)~\cite{badoiu2005low, fomin2011exact, agrawal2021minimum}, which we further adapt for exploratory analysis of neuronal activity data.
+We treat each time window as a population activity vector and compare these vectors using cosine distance, so that the embedding emphasizes the shape of the activity pattern across neurons or electrodes.
+We then evaluate the embedding with two complementary diagnostics.
+The cosine-shape radius measures the spread of activity patterns within a condition, while pairwise condition-centroid distances measure the displacement between developmental or stimulation states.
 We compare MDE with traditional dimensionality reduction techniques, such as PCA and t-SNE, highlighting its advantages in capturing the intricate relationships within neuronal activity data.
 Our evaluation is based on three distinct experimental setups: (i) \textit{in-vitro} experiments observing the development of human-induced pluripotent stem cells (iPSC) derived cortical neuronal networks over a month, (ii) \textit{in-vitro} experiments examining primary cortical neuronal networks before and after long-term potentiation (LTP) stimulation \cite{Chiappalone08, zhu2015different, escobar2024long} within a single day, and (iii) \textit{in-silico} experiments designed to study network development and stimulation effects.
-Through these comparisons, we demonstrate that MDE enables one to effectively extract insights into how network activity evolves over time and responds to various stimuli, thereby providing a more comprehensive understanding of neuronal dynamics.
+Through these comparisons, we show that MDE with a cosine metric preserves both the trajectory of the condition centroids and the changes in within-condition activity variability.